LamekaRjeggr/SatoshiVoting/README.md

   Vote on the consensus threshold in Discussion tab.

+**Problem**
+There is no method to allow our voice to be heard is a verifiable and easily accessible way.

+**Purpose**
+A Bitcoin native process that allows anyone to setup a vote about anything and have community controlled verifiying process built by concencus from day one.
+This is the goal.
+Bitcoin Timechain referenced or mempool referenced/ low or no fee.

-# SatoshiVoting
+~~# SatoshiVoting
-SatoshiVote: universally accessible voting protocol based on the GOAT (Merging Nostr protocol with the Bitcoin and Lightning networks to create a decentralized, transparent voting methodology and application.)
+SatoshiVote: universally accessible voting protocol based on the GOAT (Merging Nostr protocol with the Bitcoin and Lightning networks to create a decentralized, transparent voting methodology and application.)~~
 ## SatoshiVote System Outline

 ### Protocol